Museum of American Speed

-The Museum of American Speed is a non-profit museum which displays artifacts of American automotive history.
-The museum is located in Lincoln, Nebraska and is housed in a 135000 sqft facility.
-The museum has been in operation since 1992.
+The Museum of American Speed is a nonprofit automobile museum in Lincoln, Nebraska, exhibiting a collection of American racing vehicles, performance parts, and automotive memorabilia spanning early 20th-century racing to modern Indy Cars.
+It has been in operation since 1992.
+As of 2013, the museum was housed in a 135000 sqft facility.

-Exhibits include racing vehicles dating from the 1920s to recent vintage Indy Cars, classic midget cars, go-karts, motorized toys, antique cars, a Soap Box Derby collection, automotive memorabilia, Buck Rogers memorabilia, as well as a music room which houses a collection of autographed guitars on the ceiling.
+Exhibits include classic midget cars, go-karts, motorized toys, antique cars, a Soap Box Derby collection, automotive memorabilia, Buck Rogers memorabilia, model cars, as well as a music room that houses a collection of autographed guitars on the ceiling.